THE GREAT PAINT

 Our middle school enrichment is an experiential learning program themed on outdoor adventure, environmental stewardship and local community service.
-We offer field trips and activities such as rock climbing, kayaking, mountain biking, yoga, as well as instruction in 3D arts, laboratory and natural science.
-We have offered focused hands on classes that have covered a range of topics and activities such as Hip Hop Dance, Wilderness First Aid and French Cooking!
-Each semester's offerings vary depending on availability of programming....
+We offer field trips and activities including a day of ropes course and orienteering, rock climbing on the Via Ferrata, kayaking, mountain biking, yoga.
+Our indoor series will have instruction in 3D arts, hands on science, dance and community service themed classes.
+Each semester’s offerings vary depending on availability of programming….

 Spring Enrichment for TK – 5th Grade begins April 21st